 Explain the conduction system of the heart (4 marks)

-- The heart is myogenic, it generates its own electrical impulses.
+- Heart is myogenic and generates its own electrical impulses

-- The sinoatrial node, the hearts pacemaker, initiates the heartbeat through sending an electrical impulse.
+- Sinoatrial node, the heart’s pacemaker, initiates the heartbeat through electrical impulse

-- The impulse causes a wave of excitation spreading through the atria.
+- Electrical impulse causes a wave of excitation spread through the atria

 - This causes atrial systole.

-- The impulse reaches the atrioventricular node with electrically connects the right atria and right ventricle.
+- Impulse reaches the atrioventricular node which electrically connects the right atria and right ventricle

-- The impulse is passed onto the bundle of his which conducts the impulse through the septum.
+- The impulse passes onto the Bundle of His which conducts the impulse through the septum

-- The impulse eventually reaches the Purkinje fibres, which transmit the impulse to the ventricles.
+Impulse eventually reaches the Purkinje fibres, which transmit the impulse to the ventricles causing ventricular systole

 (One mark for any of the following)